 Why You Should Visit Umbria Towns

-Umbria may just be the understated cousin of Tuscany.
-Where much of Tuscany has beautiful sloping hills covered in vineyards, Umbria’s landscape is a bit more dramatic.
+Umbria may be the understated cousin of Tuscany.
+Where much of Tuscany has beautiful sloping hills covered in vineyards, Umbria’s landscape is more dramatic.

-The Umbria hills are a bit taller and they are covered in trees and lush greenery.
+The Umbria hills are a bit taller, covered in trees and lush greenery.
 I had the opportunity to visit in the fall, and the hills were a beautiful tapestry of color from the changing leaves.

-Not only is the land beautiful, but many of the cities, towns, and villages are too.
+The land is beautiful, and many of the cities, towns, and villages are too.
 Many go back hundreds of years or more, with historic medieval areas begging to be explored.

 3 of the Best Towns in Umbria

 There are a lot of hill towns in Umbria.
 And I’d be remiss if I said most of them aren’t worth seeing.
 Three of the most popular, and the ones I visited, are Assissi, Gubbio, and Perugia.